nickbalan/budget-planner-app/README.md

 Produce two iterations over a two-week sprint.

 ## Project Deliverables
-● User flow diagram
+- User flow diagram
-● Low-fidelity prototype
+- Low-fidelity prototype
-● Implementation plan
+- Implementation plan
-● Feasibility and scoping documentation
+- Feasibility and scoping documentation
-● High-fidelity prototype
+- High-fidelity prototype
-● Code repository with launch history
+- Code repository with launch history
-● QA test documentation
+- QA test documentation
-● Final prototype
+- Final prototype
-● Final deployed feature (live)
+- Final deployed feature (live)
-● Project case study
+- Project case study

 ## Feature User Stories
 The following is a list of user stories for the new financial planning feature:
-● As a user, I want to be able to add a budget amount;
-● As a user, I want to be able to edit a budget amount;
-● As a user, I want to be able to delete a budget amount;
+- As a user, I want to be able to add, edit, and delete a monthly budget
-● As a user, I want to be able to add expenses from the budget;
-● As a user, I want to be able to edit expenses from the budget;
-● As a user, I want to be able to delete expenses from the budget;
+- As a user, I want to make monthly budget entries (enter, change & delete expenses)
-● As a user, I want to be able to see my total balance after expenses have been extracted from my budgeted amount.
+- As a user, I want to be able to see the total balance after expenses and the total monthly expenses.

 ## Getting Started with Create React App